Matt leads the nutritional epigenetics group within the Nutrition Theme of MRC Unit The Gambia at LSHTM.

 MSc Nutrition for Global Health

-For our epigenetic studies we are able to exploit an ‘experiment of nature’ in rural Gambia whereby fluctuations in energy balance and maternal nutritional exposures show a distinct bimodal seasonal pattern.
-We have shown that Gambian season of conception and blood levels of certain maternal nutritional biomarkers relating to one-carbon metabolism predict DNA methylation in infants at a number of metastable epialleles - genomic regions where methylation is established stochastically in the early embryo, leading to systemic (cross-tissue) inter-individual variation.
+One element of our epigenetics research involves the study of an ‘experiment of nature’ in rural Gambia whereby fluctuations in energy balance and maternal nutritional exposures show a distinct bimodal seasonal pattern.
+We have shown that Gambian season of conception (SoC) and blood levels of certain maternal nutritional biomarkers relating to one-carbon metabolism are associated with DNA methylation in infants at a number of metastable epialleles (MEs) - genomic regions where methylation is established stochastically in the early embryo, leading to systemic (cross-tissue) inter-individual variation.